AmericanMedicalAssociation/AMA-style-guide/README.md

 We are using [Breakpoint](http://breakpoint-sass.com/) to handle media queries for responsive implementation.

 The first time you run `npm install` the dependency will be installed, but if you run into an error, running `npm install` again should fix the issue.

+### Layouts

+This style guide provides commonly used layouts, including one column, two column, two column heavy left (a wider left column and narrow right column), and three column layouts.
+The layouts are located in Molecules under Layouts and utilize flexbox.

+To apply a layout, first make sure that the <code>.layout</code> class is applied to the template or page container.
+This class provides the 12 column structure the grid and subsequent layout relies on.
+In order to then apply a layouts, include the <code>layout_number_up</code> class to the pattern parent.
+For example, to use the side-by-side Two Up Layout, add the <code>layout layout_two_up</code> class to the highest wrapper of the pattern, add the <code>layout_two_up-primary</code> class to the wrapper of the item you would like to appear in the first column, and add the <code>layout_two_up-secondary</code> class to the item you would like to appear in the second column.